Testing in high-dimensional spiked models: Links to statistical problems

-where $n_{2}=T-q$.
-These solutions represent a multivariate analog of the ratio of the difference between the sum of squared residuals in the restricted and unrestricted regressions to the sum of squared residuals in the restricted regression.
+where the error d.f. $n_{2}=T-q$.
+These solutions represent a multivariate analog of the $F$ ratio: the difference between the sum of squared residuals in the restricted and unrestricted regressions to the sum of squared residuals in the restricted regression.
+Again, we may assume wlog that $\Sigma$, although unknown to the statistician, equals $I_{p}$.
 Note that, as $n_{2}\rightarrow\infty$ while $n_{1}$ and $p$ are held constant, REG reduces to REG$_{0}$.